Edmure Tully by Amok©

 After the death of King Robert and the accession of King Joffrey Baratheon, Lord Tywin Lannister and his brother, Ser Kevan, defeat Edmure's scattered border forces and Gregor ambushes Beric.
 Tywin's son, Jaime, smashes Vance and Piper at the Golden Tooth and then advances to Riverrun, where he takes Edmure prisoner before its walls in a crushing defeat.

 While Jaime besieges Riverrun, Edmure's nephew, Robb Stark, arrives at Riverrun with his northern host.
 Robb surprises and destroys the Lannister army and Edmure is rescued by Lord Tytos Blackwood.
-During the war council held at Riverrun, the northern and river lords proclaim Robb to be King in the North and King of the Trident.
+During the war council held at Riverrun, the northern and river lords proclaim Robb to be King in the North.

 A Clash of Kings